deadlyvipers/dojo_rules/introduction.md

 * Never bring live blades on the tatami
 * Respect your opponents
 * Most Sensei's should be respected
-* My favourite code school path is GIT
+* My favourite code school path is CSS
 Introduction of GIT Master Hub